-I have a music studio in the same wing as a painter, photographer, cello maker and jeweller, tucked away in the Salamanca Arts Centre in Hobart, Tasmania.
+I have a music studio in the same wing as a painter, photographer, cello maker, fashion designer and jeweller, tucked away in the Salamanca Arts Centre in Hobart, Tasmania.

 My studio is a semi-sound proofed space with a warm warehouse feel.
-There is natural sunlight, a six and twelve string guitar, a weighted electronic piano and, of course, me.
+There is natural sunlight, six and twelve string guitars, a weighted electronic piano, recording equipment and, of course, me.

 I predominantly teach contemporary and musical theatre singing students though use some classical techniques in the foundation exercises I teach.
 I teach slowly and meticulously.
 Vocal health and well being sit at the forefront of training a voice.
 My singers work with a wide range of repertoire.

-I also work with a large number of songwriters.
+I also work with a large number of songwriters and theatre writers.
 We work on writing exercises, writing routine, craft, voice, preproduction and do plenty of studio recording.
 Several of the artists I have mentored have gone off to tour nationwide (a few overseas), been signed to labels and a fair few have been finalists in songwriting awards internationally.

-We have visiting teachers from the US and guest acting teachers who come in to work individually and in masterclass set ups.
+We have visiting voice teachers and guest acting teachers who come in to work individually and in masterclass set ups.
 I also refer singers to guitar, piano, acting, dancing and dialect teachers.
 We like to work together with other performance schools here and never feel like we are in competition.

 My students regularly audition for (and land) roles in theatre and musical theatre productions, audition for NIDA, WAAPA and VCA, for music scholarships, and films among other opportunities.
 We encourage songwriters to attend conferences, workshops and to apply for funding for recording albums, to tour and create new works.